Billiards in Nearly Isosceles Triangles: Introduction

-{\bf Remark:\/} In \cite{S1} it is proved that no neighborhood of $(\pi/3,\pi/6)$ has a finite covering by orbit tiles.
-Thus, the covering constructed in \cite{S1} and \cite{S2} for the ``100 degree result''mentioned above is necessarily infinite, partly because of the ``trouble spot'' at the point corresponding to the $(30,60,90)$-triangle.
-In the same way, Conjecture \ref{patveech} states that there are an infinite number of ``trouble spots'' at various Veech points.

-Though we only need to deal with the points $V_{2^k}$ to finish the proof of Theorem \ref{isos}, we find it useful to treat the points $V_n$ in a uniform way.
+We find it useful to treat the points $V_n$ in a uniform way.
 We decompose neighborhoods of the Veech points into quadrants.
 Let $B(\epsilon)$ denote the ball of radius $\epsilon$, centered at the origin.
 Let $B_{\pm,\pm}(\epsilon)$ denote the intersection of $B_{\epsilon}$ with the open $(\pm,\pm)$ quadrant.
 Now define

-Finally, let $N(\epsilon,n)$ denote the $\epsilon$ neighborhood of $V_n$.
+Finally, let $N(n,\epsilon)$ denote the $\epsilon$ neighborhood of $V_n$.